shu-vro/IpGeolocation-API/README.md

 # ⚠️CAUTION:

 This is completely `Educational` Repo and not to mean any pranks.
-This Takes `Ip Addresses` as inputs even yours.
-If you can't trust me, better of leaving It.
+This takes `Ip Addresses` as inputs even yours.
+If you can't trust me or this api, better of leaving It.